• Home

 Format:

-On the night, after an explanation of the format, we will start with one pre-prepared story as an example and then open it up to the participants to take it in turns to come to the stage and tell your story at the microphone.
+On the night, after an explanation of the format, we will open it up to the participants to take it in turns to come to the stage and tell your story at the microphone.
 We ask that the audience doesn’t interrupt or comment during or after someone's story telling or clap at the end of each one.
-At the end of each one, we will hold a minute of silence to honor those in the story and then move onto the next story.
+At the end of each one, we will hold a minute of silence to honor those in the story and take a collective sigh and then move onto the next story.

 In the final 15 minutes of the evening, we will open it up to all participants to share their responses or comments about the stories they have heard.